ashfaqrafi/Corner-Case/README.md

 # corner-case-test

-A very simple example of Next.js-based website with Jest tests, all written in TypeScript.
+Assignment of Next.js-based website with Jest tests, all written in TypeScript.

 ## install